blacksnowmartin/Rubik-s-Cube-Authentication-System/Idea Map.md

-HOW THE PHYSICAL MODEL ARCHITECTURE SHOULD BE LIKE

-SCANNER AT EVERY FACE

-OR

-SCANNING ONE FACE AT A TIME

-OR

-SCANNER ON A ROTATING ARM

-29/12/2023
+29/12/2023:

-The physical model to involve the Rubik's cube to be inserted as the compact cassette was done.

-The lid to have the front to have the yellow face and the lid to have the face colours on how they should be facing when being inserted.
+The physical model's architecture involving the Rubik's cube, inserted like a compact cassette, was designed.
+The lid's front displays the yellow face, and the face colors align as they should during insertion.

-06/01/2023
+06/01/2023:

-What about we used cameras only to scan instead of the color sensors?
+Consider using cameras exclusively for scanning instead of color sensors.

-07/01/2023
+07/01/2023:

-The cameras need to be intelligent to be able to scan images and the colors in them or the processors which will handle the inputs of cameras to be trained.
+For camera-based scanning, the cameras must possess intelligence to analyze images and their colors, or the processors handling camera inputs need training.